 As president of Time to Know, an educational technology company, Srinivasan worked to provide teachers with a suite of integrated tools for curriculum planning, classroom management, and student assessment designed to foster deeper learning by students through writing, project work, problem-solving, and creative activities.
 She later cofounded FieroNow, a technology company created to equip education organizations with meaningful and actionable feedback from their stakeholders, as well as with the data needed to respond.

 Srinivasan began her career at law firm Shearman and Sterling LLP.
-In 1993, she joined BMG Entertainment as Senior Director, Legal and Business Affairs, rising to Senior Vice President, Legal and Business Affairs, and General Counsel Worldwide.
+In 1993, she joined BMG Entertainment as senior director of Legal and Business Affairs, rising to senior vice president of Legal and Business Affairs, and general counsel worldwide.
 She is a graduate of Harvard College and Harvard Law School.
 She serves on the advisory boards of College Promise Campaign, Education Equity Lab, Jefferson Education Exchange, Reach Higher, and Global Science of Learning for Education Network.
 She is also a Pahara Fellow.